FIDUCEO/Harmonisation/src/main/workshop/README.md

 To use the notebook you need to have Python 3 and [Jupyter](https://jupyter.org) installed.
 If you do not have Python 3 or Jupyter installed, install it.
 The most simple way is to install [Anaconda](https://www.anaconda.com).

-For the more experienced users the more convenient way to install Python 3 and Jupyter may be the [Homebrew](https://brew.sh) package manager, which allows you to install everything you need, and get rid of it when you do not need it anymore, including itself.
+For more experienced users the more convenient way to install Python 3 and Jupyter may be the [Homebrew](https://brew.sh) package manager, which allows you to install everything you need, and get rid of it when you do not need it anymore, including itself.